Eye emergencies

 If you have developed a painful red eye then this could be a serious eye infection, such as an ulcer, and needs urgent attention (see below).
 This is especially important if you are a contact lens wearer, in which case you should immediately remove your contact lenses.
 If the eye is still painful and red then follow the advice below DSC00117without delay.

 If your eye is not painful, but an area of the white of the eye has gone a deep red, like the picture on the left, then this may just be a harmless condition called a sub-conjunctival haemorrhage.
-If there is no pain or discomfort and this only happens once then it does not require investigation, and the red area should gradually fade over a week or two.
-If there is any discomfort, pain, blur, or discharge then follow the advice below for urgent attention.
+If there is no pain, discomfort, or change in vision and this only happens once then it does not require investigation, and the red area should gradually fade over a week or two.
+If there is any discomfort, pain, discharge, or change in vision then follow the advice below for urgent attention.

 Another quite common problem is an eye which is uncomfortable, with a feeling like there is some grit in the eye.
 This may be a foreign body in the eye, or an in-growing eyelash.
-You could try to make an early appointment at the practice or with your GP, within the next few days.
+You could try to make an early appointment at the practice within the next few days.
 But if there is any pain, redness, or visual disturbance then follow the advice below for urgent care.
-If you are a contact lens wearer then please follow the advice below, and tell whoever you see or contact that you are a contact lens wearer.
+If you are a contact lens wearer then please follow the advice below, and when you contact us, tell the person you speak to that you are a contact lens wearer.

 Visual disturbance

-Vision often gradually changes over time (e.g., over months) and this is a sign that you need a routine eye examination with your optometrist to see if your spectacles or contact lenses need updating.
-But a sudden change in vision is a serious sign and always requires urgent investigation.
+Vision often changes gradually over time (e.g., over months) and this is a sign that you need a routine eye examination with your optometrist to see if your spectacles or contact lenses need updating.
+In contrast, a sudden change in vision is a serious sign and always requires urgent investigation.
 To identify a visual disturbance you may need to cover each eye in turn to test the vision of one eye at a time.
 It is useful to do this whilst looking at a picture of a grid, such as an Amsler grid (pictured below).
+Click here for instructions on how to use an Amsler grid.

-A sudden change in vision can take many forms and each of the following list of problems, which are described in more detail below, may be a serious warning sign:
+A sudden change in vision can take many forms and each of the following problems, which are described in more detail below, may be a serious warning sign:

 bstrbu1 floaters